Mustafag53/cain-email-dashboard-/README.md

-# cain-email-dashboard-
+# Cain Email Dashboard

-Email campaign dashboard for Cain book marketing
+Instructions to run the backend and frontend are inside.